svedel/greattunes/README.md

 All capabilities of the framework are described below.

-For those wanting to skip directly to working with the framework, a number of examples of how to use the framework end-to-end are included as Jupyter notebooks in [examples](#examples).
+For readers wanting to skip directly to working with the framework, a number of examples of how to use the framework end-to-end are included as Jupyter notebooks in [examples](#examples).

 ### Solving a problem